 The global market for WTGs and gearboxes used in WTG's involves rapidly evolving technology.
 WTGs are progressively becoming larger and their operational performance have improved, resulting in the Group's customers demanding more cost efficient WTGs.
 To maintain a successful business in the Group's field, it will have to quickly and consistently design and develop new and improved WTGs and WTG components that keep pace with technological developments and changing customer standards and meet the constantly growing demands of its customers in terms of WTG performance.
 The Group's ability to design, develop, manufacture and market financially viable and cost-efficient WTGs on an ongoing basis is particularly important.
-The Group's inability to adequately respond to the technological changes in the Group's industry in a timely manner would have a material adverse effect in its business, financial condition and results of operations.
+The Group's inability to adequately respond to the technological changes in the Group's industry in a timely manner could have a material adverse effect in its business, financial condition and results of operations.
+For example, a shift towards direct drive turbines or gearless turbines may have an impact on demand for wind gearboxes.

-The Group will also have to keep pace with the developments in gearbox technology.
-The Group's inability to adequately respond to changes in gearbox technology in a timely manner would have a material adverse effect in its business, financial condition and results of operations.
+The Group will also have to keep pace with developments in gearbox technology.
+The Group's inability to adequately respond to changes in gearbox technology in a timely manner could have a material adverse effect in its business, financial condition and results of operations.